Mathieu-Desrochers/Schemings/documentation/units/http-server.md

 - configuration

 __parse-request-procedure__
-A procedure used to parse requests.
-Receives a list of captures from the route regex and the request body.
-Must return false if the request cannot be parsed.
+Must accept the following parameters.

+- route-captures
+- request-body

 __format-response-procedure__
-A procedure used to format responses.
-Must return the response body as a string or a blob.
+Must return the response body in one of these formats.

-__requires-authentication__
-Whether authentication is required.
+- string
+- blob

 http-server-start
 -----------------